Guided Youth Turkey Hunts

 Your stay with us is more than a turkey hunt.
 It’s part of a strong hunting tradition that started back when Heartland’s owner, Gary Harpole, was a child.
 Each year new traditions are being created by our guests.
 It’s our hope that you create your own memories with your family at Heartland and carry on a tradition that began many years ago.

-Our youth turkey hunts are half price when hunting with a paid adult.
+Our youth turkey hunts are half price when hunting with a paid adult during the regular turkey season.
+(Adults and youth can only hunt together during the regular turkey season.)
 At Heartland Lodge, we considered anyone 16 yrs. or younger a youth hunter.
 For the special youth turkey season, the IDNR requires the youth hunter to be under 16 yrs. old.
 The adult and youth will be hunting together with one guide and both hunters can harvest a turkey.
 If you would like for the youth hunter to have their own private guide, this can be arranged but the youth discount then would not apply.

 1) Have an adult shoot the gun before the hunt with the heavy loads the youth will be hunting with.
 Make sure it patterns well and you know the maximum distance the gun will shoot.